ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    Bubble chart of a simple crop rotation - organised as circle.

 While the *nodes* represent the different possible options of field occupancy, the next step is to connect the *nodes* with arcs.
-Arcs define the transitions the we request APSIM to simulate.
+Arcs define the transitions that we request APSIM to simulate.
 Please add a single arc each for the desired transitions of our rotation plan "Sorghum-Fallow-Mungbean-Fallow".
 For this, right-click on a *node* and select ``Add arc``, drag the arc to the *node* it shall transition to, and click on the *node* to lock-in the arc.